Monotribe Meets Pro-One Part 8: Plus Monotron

 This improvised piece from my trio DKO was recorded live at the Kitty Cat Klub on December 16, 2011 (live mix by Ryan Olcott and post mix by John Keston) and features Jon Davis on bass, John Keston on keyboards (that’s me), and Graham O’Brien on drums.
 For more music, information about DKO, and booking please visit dkomusic.tumblr.com.
 My rig on this track included two of my favorite standbys; the Rhodes electric piano and my newly calibrated Pro-One.
 I also had my Electro-Harmonix Memory Man Delay on a send and used the Korg Monotron for some atonal synthesizer textures.

-Battle for Everyouth Video Documentation
+Battle of Everyouth Video Documentation

 On June 4, 2011 the Battle of Everyouth was staged and performed outside of the Minneapolis Institute of Art (MIA).
 I performed improvisational music non-stop for three hours with Luke Anderson (electronics), Jon Davis (bass, bass clarinet), and Graham O’Brien (drums, percussion).
 This video documentation is accompanied by bit and pieces from the board mix during the event.
 My instrumentation included the Rhodes electric piano, Sequential Circuits Pro-One, Electro-Harmonix Memory Man Delay, and Korg Monotron.